 • Radiant in-floor heating & heat pump split cooling systems.

 • Solar panels on the hillside to offset the Edison electrical grid.

 • Expansive roof decks with custom “invisible” mesh railings which disappear to enhance the panoramic views.

-• Separate Office and Home Gym buildings under construction.
+• Separate Office and Home Gym up a meandering path behind the Residence.

 Original 1980's baths and kitchen with dropped ceilings and enclosed rooms rendered this condominium much smaller in appearance and general living quarters.